rasteri/DontShitYourPants/README.md

 If you have an EGA-compatible card, EGA200 is preferable, but may not work if you have a 350-line monitor.
 If you have issues, select EGA350.

+## Technical Info
+Don't Shit Your Pants XT is written in Watcom C, mainly because of its maturity and convenience (cross-compilation, debugger, etc)

+I may try porting it to GCC IA-16 in the future, just to see what happens.

+Graphics are in the pseudo-160x100 mode used by (for example) paku paku.

+Split screen gfx/text is acheived using good ol' fashioned CPC-style CRTC tricks, which appear to also work on EGA and VGA.

 ## Acknowledgements
-*Cellar Door Games for creating the original, and for allowing me to release this tribute.
+* Cellar Door Games for creating the original, and for allowing me to release this tribute.
 * Jim Leonard/Trixter for the LZ4 decompression code.
 * CRTC+Hornet for the demo Area 5150, which helped me understand CGA screen timings
 * Daniel Balsom for the MartyPC emulator, which was invaluable during development and debugging